Binary quartic forms with vanishing $J$-invariant: Abstract

 \section{Abstract}

-We obtain an asymptotic formula for the number of $\GL_2(\bZ)$-equivalence classes of irreducible binary quartic forms with integer coefficients with vanishing $J$-invariant and whose Hessians are proportional to the squares of reducible or positive definite binary quadratic form.
-These results give a case where one is able to count integral orbits inside a relatively open real orbit of a variety closed under a group action of degree at least three.
+We obtain an asymptotic formula for the number of $\GL_2(\bZ)$-equivalence classes of irreducible, totally real binary quartic forms with integer coefficients with vanishing $J$-invariant.
+These results give a case where one is able to count integral orbits inside a relatively open real orbit of a variety of degree at least three which is closed under a group action.
+As a consequence, we give an asymptotic formula for the number of $\GL_2(\bZ)$-classes of irreducible binary quartic forms with vanishing $J$-invariant and Galois group $C_4$, ordered by discriminant.
+Our method of proof introduces a new observation regarding taking powers in the class group of quadratic forms of a given discriminant and lattices associated to representable primes (see appendix by Erick Knight).